JrgMoran/ResourciOS/README.md

 #### - methods

-With `./ResourciOS methods` command, ResourciOS creates two classes `RText` and `RImage` with methods that look like this:
+With `./ResourciOS methods` command, ResourciOS creates two classes `RText` and `RImage` with methods that look like these:

 ```swift
 public class RTexts {